Hidcote Bartrim: Major goods and services

 Approximately 15% of the population are concerned with academic or educational output, making this the most significant sector in the village, comprising arts, science and humanities in roughly equal share.
 This vastly exceeds the UK average.
 This is illustrated in the figures for educational standards.
 8% of the population of Hidcote Bartrim are educated to a doctoral level, which is around two hundred times the UK level of around 0.04%.
 Around 10% of the local population are employed in local agriculture.
 Other notable employers include the National Health Service and University of Northampton.

 Tourism, retail and agriculture make up close to 100% of the village's income, although textiles form a small yet important element of local trade.

 Amenities

 Hidcote Manor Garden offers a café, gift shop and second-hand book shed.
 They also maintain a small garden centre where flowers, shrubs, herbs and garden ornaments may be purchased.

-Feather Down Farms also offer glamping facilities.